 Surplus capital returns to shareholders within five-year strategic plan but leaving sensible headroom for incremental investment (for example, in NGP) over and above the business plan and to allow for downside risk.

-Increased confidence and demonstration of strategic delivery.
-Improved performance and confidence in our ability to continue to generate strong cash flows in the coming years supports growing shareholder returns through a progressive dividend.
-The Board acted fairly when considering key stakeholders in its decision-making.
-Once decisions were made, clear and transparent reporting on our plans and progress was undertaken.
+Interests of our colleagues Increased confidence and demonstration of strategic delivery.